HKUST-KnowComp/NLI4CT/README.md

                   Tianqing Fang and
                   Lirong Zhang and
                   Yangqiu Song},
-  title        = {KnowComp at SemEval-2023 Task 7: Finetuning Pre-Trained Language Models for Clinical Trial Entailment Identification}, year         = {2023}, booktitle    = {Proceedings of the 17th International Workshop on Semantic Evaluation, {SemEval} 2023}
+  title        = {KnowComp at SemEval-2023 Task 7: Fine-tuning Pre-Trained Language Models for Clinical Trial Entailment Identification}, year         = {2023}, booktitle    = {Proceedings of the 17th International Workshop on Semantic Evaluation, {SemEval} 2023}
 }